Hydrocephalus occurs when the fluid in the normal spaces in the brain (ventricles) cannot drain.

-The fluid surrounding the brain (cerebrospinal fluid) is produced in spaces within the brain called ventricles.
+The fluid surrounding the brain is called cerebrospinal fluid.
+This fluid is produced in spaces within the brain called ventricles.
 The fluid is constantly being produced and must drain to a different area, where it is absorbed into the blood.
 When the fluid cannot drain, it accumulates in the ventricles and/or subarachnoid space, causing hydrocephalus (water on the brain).
 Often, the pressure in the ventricles and within the brain increases, compressing brain tissue.

 Many conditions, such as a birth defect, bleeding within the brain Bleeding in and around the brain Birth injury is damage that occurs as a result of physical pressure during the birthing process, usually during transit through the birth canal.
-Many newborns have minor injuries during birth... read more (often associated with prematurity Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more ), or brain tumors Overview of Brain Tumors in Children Brain tumors (also see brain tumors in adults) are the second most common cancer in children younger than 15 years of age (after leukemia) and the second leading cause of death from cancer.... read more , can block drainage and cause hydrocephalus.
+Many newborns have minor injuries during birth... read more (which is a complication particularly for premature infants Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more ), or brain tumors Overview of Brain and Spinal Cord Tumors in Children The central nervous system is made up of the brain and spinal cord.
+Central nervous system tumors are the second most common cancer in children under 15 years of age (after leukemia) and the... read more , can block drainage and cause hydrocephalus.
 Hydrocephalus may also be caused by certain gene defects.

 Infants can be born with hydrocephalus or it can occur during or after birth.

 An abnormally large head may be a sign of hydrocephalus.